 Can swing between emotional & logical arguments – as needed by the occasion & the customer positioning (finds own happiness with any such direction)

-And, so - it is imminent upon the sales leadership to moderate all this within the organisation and its many resultant situations.
+And, so - it is imminent upon the sales leadership to moderate all this within the organization and its many resultant situations.

-One might very well say that there is an undercurrent of strong need by a Salesperson - to gain acceptance, to seek ego endorsement, to yearn for emotional highs, to take on the fear of failure squarely and to continually dig ways to not-lose.
+One might very well say that - there is an undercurrent of strong need by a Salesperson - to gain acceptance, to seek ego endorsement, to yearn for emotional highs, to take-on the fear of failure squarely and continually extract ways to not-lose.

 Because, selling is like fuelling oneself and its a severe addiction!